Here is a look at the life of Elon Musk, the billionaire entrepreneur behind Tesla and SpaceX.

 Children: with Justine Musk: Nevada, died at 10 weeks; twins Griffin and Xavier; triplets Damian, Saxon and Kai

 Education: Attended Queen's University in Kingston, Ontario, Canada, 1990-1992; University of Pennsylvania, B.S. in economics and B.A. in physics, 1995; briefly attended Stanford University in 1995

-CEO and CTO of Space Exploration Technologies (SpaceX), a commercial space exploration company.
+CEO and lead designer of Space Exploration Technologies Corporation (SpaceX), a commercial space exploration company.

 CEO and product architect of electric automaker Tesla Motors.

 Chairman of Musk Foundation, an organization supporting research on renewable energy, human space exploration and pediatrics.

 At age 12, sold his code for a video game called "Blastar" to a computer magazine for $500.

 Film director Jon Favreau has said Musk helped inspire the on-screen version of genius billionaire Tony Stark in the "Iron Man" films.